-Once your pre-application form has been approved, complete the Main Application for admission and all supporting documents, including the ministry reference form, personal reference form and scholarship application.
-All international students are considered for the Timothy Scholarship, which would cover a portion of your costs.
+Once your pre-application form has been approved by the Admissions Office, complete the Main Application for admission and all supporting documents, including the ministry reference form, personal reference form and scholarship application.
+All international students are considered for the Timothy Scholarship, which would cover a portion of your tuition costs.

 3. Financial Support Form

 Fill out the International Student Certification of Finances.
-This form will serve as evidence that you have financial support through the date you expect to complete your degree program.
-You must submit letters of support from each contributing organization or individual.
-Each supporter must also submit three months’ worth of bank statements to demonstrate their ability to meet their commitment.
-These bank statements should be from the most recent three months.
+This form will serve as evidence that you have financial support throughout the duration of your degree program.
+You must submit letters of support from each organization or individual who will be assisting with your financial support.
+Each supporter must also submit bank statements from the three most recent months to demonstrate their ability to meet their financial commitment.

 International students can choose to submit IELTS (International English Language Testing Scores) scores instead of a TOEFL score.
 GRTS requires a minimum score of Band 7 for admission.
 Information about the IELTS test can be obtained from IELTS International, 825 Colorado Blvdl, Suite 112, Los Angeles, CA 90041, or www.ielts.org.